sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 ```
 If the command shows the directory without error, then the system is booted in UEFI mode.

-> If you also have a discrete graphic card, it can cause problems in the boot or shutdown.
+{% include elements/highlight.html text="If you also have a discrete graphic card, it can cause problems in the boot or shutdown.
 So try the different configurations (`only integrated`, `only discrete`, `hybrid` or `automatic`).
-Currently the `only integrated` suits me best.
+Currently the `only integrated` suits me best." %}

 #### Wifi
 If you don't have an Ethernet port to connect with the internet, follow these steps to set up the wifi.